awsdocs/iam-user-guide/doc_source/id_credentials_passwords_account-policy.md

 + `iam:DeleteAccountPasswordPolicy` – Allows the entity to delete the custom password policy for their account and revert to the default password policy
 + `iam:UpdateAccountPasswordPolicy` – Allows the entity to create or change the custom password policy for their account

 The following policy allows full access to view and edit the account password policy\.
-To learn how to create an IAM policy using this example JSON policy document, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create an IAM policy using this example JSON policy document, see [Creating policies using the JSON editor](access_policies_create-console.md#access_policies_create-json-editor)\.

 ```
 {